vsg-dev/vsgTutorial/2_Foundations/Auxiliary_and_observer_ptr.md

     child->parent = parent.get(); // parent object ref count doesn't change as we are just assigning a C pointer parent->children.push_back(child) // child object now ha a ref count 2 }
-// parent is descrtructed decreatment the parent object to 0 and the objects destrcutor is called.
+// parent is descrtructed decreatment the parent object to 0 and the objects destructor is called.
-// the desctructor deletes the children list and destrements the child's reference count to 1.
+// the destructor deletes the children list and destrements the child's reference count to 1.
 // the child is destructed and decrements it's reference count to 0, deleting the child.
 ~~~

-While the use of C pointer breaks the chain in this instance it has it's own pitfalls - if a parent gets deleted but a child remains due to other references to it the Animal::parent member will become a dangle pointer.
-To fix this one has to reset the Animal::parent pointer when the child is removed but do this robustly requires careful management of adding/removing of chil to/from the Animal::children list.
+While the use of C pointer breaks the chain in this instance, it has it's own pitfalls - if a parent gets deleted but a child remains due to other references to it the Animal::parent member will become a dangling pointer.To fix this one has to reset the Animal::parent pointer when the child is removed but do this robustly requires careful management of adding/removing of chil to/from the Animal::children list.

 A common wayto do this would be by adding a Animal::addChild(Animial*) and Animal::removeChild(Animal*) method.
 To protect from misuse one would also move the Animal::children container into protected scope to avoid misuse.
 However, this all adds complexity and requires tight integration of the various classes that you wish to connect.

 ## Weak pointers to the rescue